-As Europe becomes saturated with pepper in the late 17th century, it’s the gold that will motivate the Dutch.
-Minangkabau gold will be very useful to the Dutch when they came to mint their own currency.
+As Europe became saturated with pepper in the late 17th century, it’s the gold that will motivate the Dutch.
+Minangkabau gold will be very useful to the Dutch when they came to mint their own currency for their colonial empire.

 The Dutch VOC first bought Minangkabau gold in 1651 in Pariaman but the harbor was still controlled by the Acehnese who refused their presence.

 So the Dutch were pushed further south and they established themselves in Padang from 1663, which was then only a small fishing village.

 With the growth of trade, Padang would be soon settled first by people from the other parts of the coast and then by people from the Singkarak-Solok region.